 The maker can ask any questions about digital technique.
 Most of the time is spent teaching how to improve each image.
-One image is allowed per maker at each Image Study Night, and is submitted to the moderator about 5-7 days in advanced.
-The submission process is the same as competitions but use the link for image study under submit images.
+One image is allowed per maker at each Image Study Night, and is submitted to the moderator about 5-7 days in advance.
+The submission process can be found here.